The wind farm

 The number of wind turbines installed has also been reduced from the 100 turbines planned at the beginning of the project to 62 at present.

-This increases the spacing between the wind turbines (1300 meters instead of 1000 meters initially planned).
-This makes it easier for ships to navigate within the wind farm.
+This increases the distance between the turbines (1300 metres instead of the original 1000 metres).
+This makes it easier for ships to navigate within the park.

 Minimising the impact on fisheries